CAR Newsletter - November 2022

 Deceased Employee Payroll Processing and Reporting

 Agencies must complete Form DER when an employee dies and payments are made after the date of death.
 The form is on the OMES website under CAR Forms.
 Complete all forms and send to firstname.lastname@example.org as soon as possible after all payments have been processed.

-Procedures for processing payroll after the death of an employee are available in the OMES HCM how-to document titled Payroll Processing for Death of an Employee.
+Procedures for processing payroll after the death of an employee are being updated and will be available in the coming newsletters.

 Statute 40 O.S. § 165.3a allows employers to provide employees the option of designating a beneficiary for wages and benefits payable upon an employee’s death.
 There is no requirement for an employer to allow employees to select beneficiaries, but agencies may want to consider adopting such a policy.
 Providing the option to employees relieves stress and anxiety on family members after the employee's death.
 It also provides clear guidance on who is to receive final wage payments.

 This statute does not include any longevity payment that may be due as of the date of death of an employee.
 74 O.S. § 840-2.18, subsection H.2 authorizes any longevity payment to be paid to the decedent’s surviving spouse, or to the decedent's estate, if there is no surviving spouse.

 For more information or sample forms and instructions, email email@example.com.

 As a reminder, in the HCM system, the W-2 process loads the employee’s mailing address for IRS Form W-2 reporting.
 If there is no value in the mailing address field, then the employee’s home address will be used on the W-2.
 If there is a value in the mailing address field that is not to be used on the Form W-2, it must be updated or inactivated.